mabesi/openzeppelin-multitoken-erc1155/README.md

 _It's essential to be cautious when executing write functions, as blockchain transactions are irreversible.
 Always double-check the inputs._

+2. **By a Frontend DApp**

-2. Use the [Mabesi OZ Multi Token Dapp](https://github.com/mabesi/dapp-multitoken) as your Frontend interface user.
+Use the [Mabesi OZ Multi Token Dapp](https://github.com/mabesi/dapp-multitoken) as your Frontend interface user.
 This DApp was made with React/Next.js to be integrant part of this NFT smart contract.

 ### 🔧 Troubleshooting